-Capitalism is an ideology where the means of production is controlled by private business.
+Capitalism is an economic ideology in which the means of production is controlled by private business.
 This means that individual citizens run the economy without the government interfering in production or pricing.
 Instead, pricing is set by the free market.
 This means that value is based on supply and demand and the relationship between producers and consumers.

-This ideology is very different from socialism and communism, whereas the government takes control of the economy.
-The United States is one of the countries with a capitalist economy, which many citizens see as an essential part of democracy and building the "American Dream."
-However, despite being one of the most well-known capitalist countries, the United States is not even in the top 10 list of most capitalistic countries, according to The Heritage Foundation and Global Finance Magazine reports.
+Capitalism is very different from socialism and communism, in which the government maintains tight control of the economy.
+The United States is arguably the most well-known country with a capitalist economy, which many citizens see as an essential part of democracy and building the "American Dream."
+Capitalism also taps into the American spirit, being a more "free" market when compared to the more government-controlled alternatives.

 - New Zealand